On this page

 Social skills

-These skills are about getting along with others.
-Through their first relationships, children learn they can trust others to care for them and meet their needs.
-As they grow, children learn to relate to others by watching, imitating and trying out new behaviours.
-They begin to understand they can have an impact on others and that other children may have different thoughts and feelings from their own.
-These skills continue to grow, develop and become refined throughout childhood and adolescence.
+Social skills focus on building positive relationships with others.
+Through their early relationships, children can learn to trust others to care for them and meet their needs.
+As they grow, children explore and practise social skills by watching, imitating and trying out new behaviours.
+This helps them understand how their actions impact others and appreciate that others may have different thoughts and feelings.
+These skills continue to develop and refine throughout childhood and adolescence.
 Read more about social development in children and young people.

-Learn more about the five areas of social and emotional learning.
+Learn more about areas of social and emotional learning such as sense of self, emotional skills and social skills.

 Why is SEL important for learning?